 “For ages, the Inuit of Greenland have understood the power of tugtupite.
 Legend has it that lovers can cause the stone to glow fiery red just from the heat of their romance.
 The brilliance and vibrant colors announce the intensity of their love.”
 (MinerShop - 2002)

 Perhaps the most famous mineral found in Greenland is tugtupite - and is certainly the main quest of those who travel to this remote area.
 Local villagers spend much of their free time in pursuit of this stone and many legends have risen around tugtupite.
-One such "legend" is the quote above which I penned in 2001 upon my return from my first trip to Greenland.
-I felt the "Tutu" story (below) didn't have the deserved romance.
+One such "legend" is the quote above which qw penned in 2001 upon our return from my first trip to Greenland.
+We felt the "Tutu" story (below) was missing the romance part.
 The above quote has since been copied to hundreds of metaphysical websites and in print - the power of the internet!

 Tutu - Inuit legend attributes tugtupite to “Tutu” - the reindeer girl.
 Tutu went to the mountains to give birth to her first child and during birth the miraculous life-giving bloods seeped into the mountain stones and created tugtupite.
 Thus it is known for life, romance and fertility....
 (The painting shown above was created by a local Greenland artist, hanging in the lobby of the Narsaq Hospital, showing Tutu in the mountains giving birth)